 Not using a safety seat.
 Whether an infant, toddler or booster seat-age child, parents should always use the appropriate child restraint system every time their children are in a vehicle.
 Safety seats reduce the risk of fatal injury by 71 percent for infants and by 54 percent for toddlers according to the National Highway Traffic Safety Association (NHTSA).
 And, using a booster seat with a seat belt for older children instead of a seat belt alone reduces the risk of injury by 59 percent.

 Not reading safety seat instructions.
 Three out of four child safety seats are installed incorrectly according to NHTSA.
 With thousands of combinations of child safety seats and vehicle belt systems, it’s important for parents to read both the vehicle owner’s manual and the child safety seat instructions before installing a seat to ensure it’s done properly.

 Using restraints for older children too soon.
-Parents frequently advance their children into the stage of safety restraints too soon The American Academy of Pediatrics recommends that toddlers not be turned to face forward until they are at least age two and the maximum weight for the seat.
+Whether it’s turning an infant forward-facing or progressing into an adult seat belt, parents frequently advance their children into the stage of safety restraints too soon The American Academy of Pediatrics recommends that toddlers not be turned to face forward until they are at least age two and the maximum weight for the seat.
 Infants should remain rear-facing until they reach the upper weight limit of their rear-facing car seat.
 All children under age 13 should be placed in the back seat.